007 MAGAZINE - The World's Foremost James Bond Resource!

 UPDATE 18 October 2021

 Since this review was written, a new Region Free Blu-ray (although it states Region B on the packaging) of Casino Royale (1967) has been released by Final Cut in the UK.
 The latest blu-ray offers an improved image quality, and carries over the special features from the 2008 DVD edition and adds an interview with director Val Guest, and the 1954 CBS-TV version of Casino Royale starring Barry Nelson (these were originally extras on the 2002 DVD release).
 The Final Cut blu-ray is therefore the most comprehensive yet in terms of extras.
-It should also be noted that the sleeve artwork on both editions is by Casino Royale (1967) poster artist Robert McGinnis, who later repainted his original version inexplicably including Christopher Lee’s Scaramanga, Roger Moore in Live And Let Die and Shandor (Milton Reid) from The Spy Who Loved Me.
+It should also be noted that the sleeve artwork on both editions is by Casino Royale (1967) poster artist Robert McGinnis, who later repainted his original version inexplicably including Christopher Lee’s Scaramanga, Roger Moore in Live And Let Die and Sandor (Milton Reid) from The Spy Who Loved Me.
 The original signed 23.5 X 30.5 inch artwork was sold for $47,500 by Heritage Auctions in October 2017.

 JAMES BOND NEWS